 As you start out on the journey towards your next goal, you and the people around you are likely to be feeling excited.
-But at the same time, part of you might experience a sense of mourning and loss for what has gone before, especially if it didn’t turn out the way you wanted.
+But at the same time, part of you might be experiencing a sense of loss or mourning for what has gone before, especially if it didn’t turn out in the way you wanted.

-This can happen with jobs and roles and it can happen with relationships: before we can move on to life as it is going to be we first have to let go of life as it once was.
+This can happen with projects and roles and also with relationships: before we can engage fully with life as it is going to be we first have to let go of life as it once was.

 Or as the Roman philosopher Seneca put it,

 “Every new beginning comes from some other beginning’s end.”